Ignite-Laboratories/Enigmaneering/enigma1/E1 - The D.N.A. Format.md

     |  Start  |     Middle1     |     Middle2     |   End   | <- Aligned Phrase Measurements

-This also demonstrates another important feature of phrases - _measurement alignment._  A phrase is considered to be "aligned" if all by the final measurement are of the same bit length.
+This also demonstrates another important feature of phrases - _measurement alignment._  A phrase is considered to be "aligned" if all but the final measurement are of the same bit length.
 As we are not working with perfectly formed data any longer, the final measurement may be shorter than the rest of the phrase for different alignment widths.

 For example, if given a source phrase with uneven measurement information it can be re-aligned to any bit-width:

-    | 0 1 0 - 0 1 - 1 0 1 0 0 0 1 0 - 1 1 0 0 - 0 - 1 0 0 - 0 0 |  <- Source Phrase
+    | 0 1 0 - 0 1 - 1 0 1 0 0 0 1 0 - 1 1 0 0 - 0 - 1 0 0 - 0 0 |  <- Unaligned Source Phrase

     Align(4)